-The Sacramento City Unified School District’s budget was previously disapproved twice because its costs exceed its revenues and it cannot financially sustain itself in future years.
+Previously, the Sacramento City Unified School District’s 2018-19 budget was disapproved twice by SCOE because its costs exceed its revenues.
+The District cannot financially sustain itself in future years.
 As of June 6th, the District faces a $26 million structural budget deficit that it must eliminate to avoid running out of cash in the 2020-21 fiscal year, and save our schools from a state takeover.
 Click here to read the Sacramento County Office of Education’s August 2018 letter disapproving the district’s adopted budget and calling on the District to make more cuts or find cost savings.

 A December 2018 fiscal health risk analysis by the state’s Fiscal Crisis Management and Assistance Team (FCMAT) identified the source of the District’s fiscal challenges.
 FCMAT found that the District spends 91 percent of every dollar on employee benefits and salaries–6 percent more than the average for unified school districts in California.

 To help identify where cost savings can be achieved, FCMAT advised the District to look for outliers in its spending.
 One of the District’s biggest spending outliers and an area where significant savings can be achieved, is in employee health care costs.
 Sac City Unified spends more per pupil to provide employee health benefits than most other school districts in California.
 The District can save up to $16 million or more if all labor unions agree to switch employees to more affordable health plans that offer comparable benefits.
 To view how much more Sac City Unified spends on its employee health costs compared to surrounding school districts in the area, click here.